Rangers vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Texas Rangers will look to Corey Seager for continued success at the plate when they square off against Corbin Carroll and the Arizona Diamondbacks on Monday.
+Christian Walker and Marcus Semien will be among the star attractions when the Arizona Diamondbacks face the Texas Rangers on Tuesday at 9:40 PM ET, at Chase Field.

-Bookmakers list the Rangers as -160 moneyline favorites, while giving the underdog Diamondbacks +135 moneyline odds to win.
-The over/under is 9.5 runs for this matchup (with +100 odds on the over and -120 odds on the under).
+Oddsmakers list the Diamondbacks as -125 moneyline favorites, while giving the underdog Rangers +105 moneyline odds.
+The total for the matchup has been set at 8.5 runs.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.